ferhanakkan/QuickApi/README.md

 ## License

-AuthTextField is available under the MIT license.
+QuickApi is available under the MIT license.
 See the LICENSE file for more info.